 Message from the Chair

-Welcome to the WVU Tech Department of Computer Science and Information Systems, where we offer a Bachelor of Science degree program in Computer Science and a Bachelor of Science degree in Information Systems.
+Welcome to the Department of Computer Science and Information Systems at WVU Tech.
+Our department offers two programs: Bachelor of Science in Computer Science and Bachelor of Science in Information Systems.

 I invite you to browse our website to learn about our programs.
-If you are considering a major in Computer Science or Information Systems, I would be pleased to hear from you.
+If you are considering a major in computer science or information systems, I would be pleased to hear from you.
 I would also encourage you to visit the department to meet with faculty and current students.
-My office door is always open and I look forward to hearing from you should you have any questions.
+I look forward to hearing from you should you have any questions.